PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 now the sole remaining unconsumed static-shape observation and must be characterized separately before migration.

+## Post-split fallback reconciliation characterization

+The final unconsumed static-shape result follows the very-late unsupported Split-to-Slice fallback.
+It has an unconditional all-zero two-counter default, then invokes `_reconcile_static_tensor_shapes(model_ir, include_mutation_count=True)` only when the fallback reports at least one replacement.
+Neither the default nor the invoked result is consumed.

+The dedicated contract fixes the Split owner and layout-state argument, exact zero schema, positive replacement guard, reconciliation owner arguments, absence of loads, and the immediate unbound-input safety-fallback successor.
+A strict expected failure requires a stable `shape_reconciliation.primary.post_split_fallback` record with invoked-phase- only semantics.
+No production source changed.

+Validation completed sequentially under core-only `uv`:

+- characterization, existing orchestration boundary, and Split fallback unit
+  contracts: `6 passed, 1 xfailed in 0.64s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The sole expected failure is the intentionally unimplemented result-destination migration.

 ## Primary final cleanup reconciliation implementation

 The final PReLU and consecutive-Reshape reconciliation results now record as: